 What kind of treatment are you on?
-I’m taking an oral chemotherapy, called targeted therapy, which consists of pills I take morning and night that initially shrunk my cancer masses and now keep the ALK+ genes from mutating into cancer cells.
+I’m taking an oral drug known as targeted therapy, which consists of pills I take morning and night that initially shrunk my cancer masses and now keep the ALK+ genes from mutating into cancer cells.

 My sweet nephew